josueclement/Enigma.Cryptography.DataEncryption/README.md

 - A block cipher service is initialized with the specified cipher in GCM mode.
 - A random 16-bytes salt and a random 12-bytes nonce are generated.
-- A 32-bytes key is generated with PBKDF2 algorithm with the password, salt and iterations
+- A 32-bytes key is generated with PBKDF2 algorithm.
-- The header is written to the output stream
+- The header is written to the output stream.
-- The input stream is encrypted into the output stream with the key and nonce
+- The input stream is encrypted into the output stream with the key and nonce.
-- The key is cleared from memory
+- The key is cleared from memory.

 ### Decryption process

-- The header (cipher, salt, nonce and iterations) is read from the input stream
+- The header is read from the input stream.
-- A 32-bytes key is generated with PBKDF2 algorithm with the password and the salt and iterations read from the header
+- A 32-bytes key is generated with PBKDF2 algorithm.
 - A block cipher service is initialized with the cipher in GCM mode.
-- The input stream is decrypted into the output stream with the key and nonce
+- The input stream is decrypted into the output stream with the key and nonce.

 ### Data structure